To Nurture Organizational Learning, Be a Learner. Show More Than Tell.

 In our conversation last week, I was reminded how evaluators can feel tensions around: having our training and expertise valued, wanting to maintain impartiality, and trying to be efficient and scientific.
 So, a few questions came up about how my 10 tactics bump up against these feelings and experiences.

 My “show, don’t just tell,” thinking is informed by my background in developmental psychology too.
-There are numerous studies (as well as many of your own experiences as parents) that demonstrate how important modeling is to kids’ learning.
+There are numerous studies that demonstrate how important modeling is to kids’ learning.
 Here’s just one study from 2018 that examined how parents influence children’s attitudes toward reading.
 Among the findings, the researchers noted that ”…children are keenly aware of parental hypocrisy, providing unanticipated direct comment on it regarding parental encouragement.
 This would suggest that parents could actively attempt to foster interest, attainment, and utility value, but if they are not readers themselves, it may not yield any positive influence on student attitudes.” (p.
 692).
 I would argue the same is true for those of us trying to foster learning within our organizations.
-Now to figure out ways to show this to you, dear reader….